FCPS Postsecondary Profile

 Students who take a year-long AP, IB, or dual-enrollment course are granted 1.0 added to their GPA calculation for each AP, IB, or dual-enrollment course taken.

-- The number of Advanced Placement exams taken by FCPS students has risen from 33,983 in 2011 to 37,298 in 2016.
-Additionally, more than 73 percent of Advanced Placement exams taken by FCPS students in 2016 received a score of 3 or above (on a grading scale of 1-5).
+- The number of Advanced Placement exams taken by FCPS students has risen from 35,759 in 2013 to 37,905 in 2018.
+Additionally, 76 percent of Advanced Placement exams taken by FCPS students in 2018 received a score of 3 or above (on a grading scale of 1-5).

-The mean 2017 SAT scores for FCPS seniors as compared to state and national public school mean scores.
+The mean SAT scores for FCPS seniors in the class of 2019, as compared to state and national public school mean scores:

 SAT statistics are calculated upon the last test for which a student was assessed.